Limited Memory Covariance Matrix Adaptation (LMCMA)

 Note

-Currently LMCMA is a State-Of-The-Art (SOTA) variant of CMA-ES designed especially for large-scale black-box optimization.
-Inspired by L-BFGS (a well-established second-order gradient-based optimizer), it stores only m direction vectors to reconstruct the covariance matirx on-the-fly, resulting in O(mn) time complexity w.r.t. each sampling, where m=O(log(n)) and n is the dimensionality of objective function.
+Currently LMCMA is one of State-Of-The-Art (SOTA) variants of CMA-ES designed especially for large-scale black-box optimization.
+Inspired by a well-established gradient-based optimizer called L-BFGS, it stores only m direction vectors to reconstruct the covariance matirx on-the-fly, resulting in O(mn) time complexity w.r.t. each sampling, where often m=O(log(n)) and n is the dimensionality of objective function.

 - Parameters: